digitalyoshixi/zettelkasten/content/Hardware/OS Heap.md

 ---
 tags:
   - programming
+aliases:
+  - Heap
 ---
-This is a memory structure that stores memory without organization.
+A memory structure that stores memory without organization.
 Anything in the heap must be accessed with an [[Memory Addresses|Address]]